5. In Love With Spring: My Novel Online

 “I know Ashley’s gown will be unbelievable,” Mandy said.
 “If only we weren’t so poor.”

 “We’re not poor.
-The guy Simon and I saw in Boston a couple of weeks ago sleeping on a grate wearing bags on his feet—he was poor,” Jules said.
-She couldn’t look at Mandy’s face.
-I have to get her that gown.
+The guy Simon and I saw in Boston a couple of weeks ago sleeping on a grate wearing bags on his feet eating garbage—he was poor,” Jules said.

-“It’s so sad.
-She wants it so bad,” Jules told Simon a few days later.
+“MANDY WANTS IT so bad,” Jules told Simon later that day.
 “And it’s perfect on her.
 Brent would die if he saw her in it.”

 “No. That’s sweet.
 But Mandy would never take money from you.”